AngelaSheahan/rock-spock/README.md

+# ROCK, PAPER, SCISSORS, LIZARD, SPOCK<br/>
+<br/>This game was first introduced in the television series, The Big Bang Theory.
+It is a game of chance, where the player selects one of five hand symbols, Rock, Paper, Scissors, Lizard, Spock.
+The Computer is then programmed to randomly select one of these hand symbols also.
+Either the player or the computer wins based on inbuilt rules eg. Rock beats Lizard and Scissors, etc. There are 5 rules displayed on the Homepage of the game.
+Each game consists of 10 rounds.
+The winner is the one with the highest score.
+There is also an inbuilt awards system that only applies to the player.
+When the player wins 2 rounds in the game he/she is awarded a Bronze trophy, 3 rounds, a Silver trophy and 5 rounds, a Gold trophy.
+These awards are displayed via modals.
+When the game is over the player can opt to exit the game or play a new game.

-List of features:
+## List of features:

-1. Login form <br/>Player enters his/her name in the 'Enter name:' form field and clicks on the PLAY button to start a game.
+### 1. **Game Introduction Screen/Homepage** <br/>This consists of a:<br/>The Login form<br>The Player enters his/her name in the 'Enter name:' form field and clicks on the PLAY button to start a game.<br/><br/>
+### A 'How to Play' section <br/>This gives a basic overview of the game and the rules on how to determine the round winner.

 ![login Screen Part 1](/assets/images/screen1part1.png)
 ![login Screen part 2](/assets/images/screen1part2.png)

-2. Error Message (Modal)<br/>If the player does not enter his/her name, but clicks on the PLAY button, an error message will appear in the form of a modal.
+### 2. **Error Message (Modal)**<br/>If the player does not enter his/her name, but clicks on the PLAY button, an error message will appear in the form of a modal.
 The text on the modal window will display "Please enter your name".
 You can close this modal window but clicking on the 'x' symbol only.
 ![No Name Added error message in the form of a Modal](/assets/images/NoNameModal.png)

-3. Game Screen.<br/>This is divided into 3 areas:<br/>
+### 3. **Game Screen**<br/>This is divided into 3 areas:<br/>
 **Player Game Area:**<br/> The players' name is carried through to this screen (The player name is stored in a Cookie).
 A Welcome message appears at the top of the screen (under the choice list); in this case the message is, 'Welcome Angela!'.<br/>
-A score counter appears on the line below the welcome message eg. 'Player Score: 0'.<br/>A pictorial image of the game, 'Rock, Paper, Scissors, Spock', appears underneath the welcome message.
+A Score Counter appears on the line below the welcome message eg. 'Player Score: 0'.<br/>A Pictorial Image of the game, *'Rock, Paper, Scissors, Spock'*, appears underneath the welcome message.<br/>**Computer Game Area:**<br/>The player is playing against the computer, so a Computer score counter: 0 is displayed.
+A pictorial representation of game also appears.<br/>A **List of the game awards system rules**<br/><br/>
-2. Computer Game Area:
-     - The player is playing against the computer, so a Computer score counter: 0 is displayed
-     - A pictorial representation of game also appears.
-3. A description of the game awards system.
 ![Game Screen Part 1](/assets/images/gamescreen1.png)
 ![Game Screen Part 1](/assets/images/gamescreen2.png)